3 Benefits and Barriers to Behavioral Health Integration

 - Office Space - where are patients being seen?
-Is there designated space for collaboration and care planning?
+Is there a designated space for collaboration and care planning?
 Are there any physical barriers/limitations with your facilities?

 - Staff Support - ensure that leadership and staff are bought in and aligned throughout the process.
-Who needs to be included in decision making?
+Who needs to be included in decision-making?
 What training will need to be provided to staff?
 Will new staff need to be hired?

 - Shared workflows - sharing care plans and health records is vital to the success of BHI.
 Will your community partners participate in that?
 Do you have good relationships with said partners?